 Skip to main content

-Quality Development and Review (QDR)
+Quality Course Review

-Welcome to our Quality Development and Review initiative!
+Welcome to our Quality Course Review initiative!
 We’re committed to upholding the highest standards of excellence in our courses.
 Learn more about how to have your course designated as quality or high quality, and explore the benefits of participating in our review process.
 Let’s collaborate to enhance the quality of education for our students.

-At the end of the fifth week, the revised course will be reviewed by three members of the CITL team who are certified through Quality Matters.
+At the end of the eighth week, the revised course will be reviewed by three members of the CITL team who are certified through Quality Matters.
 The reviewers will work independently to determine if the course has either “met” or “not met” the required standards.
-If the decision is that the course has not met the standards, the faculty member may take a week to implement any suggested revisions, and resubmit for a second review.
+If the decision is that the course has not met the standards, the faculty member may take a week to implement any suggested revisions and resubmit for a second review.

 Course Review Rubrics